01 of 24

 One of the Showrooms in the Chinese Counterfeiting Factory

-This photo shows one of the showrooms for the counterfeiting ring.
+This is one of the showrooms for the counterfeiting ring.
 This is a little like a store, where customers can come in and buy smaller bulk quantities of the fake coins and other items made by this operation.Continue to 14 of 24 below.

 14 of 24

-Although my sources described this photo as a storage area, their English isn't the best, so I actually think we might be looking at another showroom type of place.
+This is a storage area or another showroom type of place.
 The actual non-customer-accessible storage areas, as seen in other photos in this gallery, are much more cluttered and filthy.Continue to 15 of 24 below.

 15 of 24

-This container is full of Chinese-made fake Indian Head Cents and fake U.S. Large Cents.
-The dates on the fake Large Cents include 1854 and 1857.
-Fake Indian Head Cents I have seen in their photos include 1869, 1870, 1871, 1872, 1877, 1908-S, and 1909-S. I've also seen photos of fake 1856 Flying Eagle Cents.
-As you can see, this ring seems to prefer making counterfeits of key coins and the other more valuable dates, sometimes to the point of absurdity, as in their fake 1913 Liberty Nickels.
+This container is full of Chinese-made fake Indian Head cents and fake U.S. large cents.
+The dates on the fake large cents include 1854 and 1857.
+Fake Indian Head cents include 1869, 1870, 1871, 1872, 1877, 1908-S, and 1909-S. There's a possibility that there are fake 1856 Flying Eagle cents.
+As you can see, this ring seems to prefer making counterfeits of key coins and the other more valuable dates, sometimes to the point of absurdity, as in its fake 1913 Liberty nickels.
 Don't be fooled, though.
-I've also seen plenty of more common dates.
-When it only costs you 2 - 4 cents per coin to make them, even selling them for a "paltry" $15 or $20 each is an excellent profit.
-And anyway, these guys claim they don't sell singles.
-They're self-proclaimed "replica wholesalers" and it's not their fault if other people misrepresent their merchandise.
+There are also seen plenty of more common dates.
+When it only costs you two to four cents per coin to make them, even selling them for a "paltry" $15 or $20 each is an excellent profit.
+These people claim they don't sell singles.
+They're self-proclaimed "replica wholesalers," and it's not their fault if other people misrepresent their merchandise.
 They claim they're merely filling a demand in the marketplace.Continue to 16 of 24 below.

 16 of 24